osiloke/gostore/README.md

 - Application level filtering for databases that dont support filtering (BoltDB)
 - Semantic easily understandable api to perform application store actions

->Still being developed, so the api will change, but don't be afraid to post an issue.
+>Still being developed, so the api might change slightly, but don't be afraid to post an issue.
 I use this in an existing project anyway.

+database implementations can be found at [gostore-contrib](http://github.com/osiloke/gostore-contrib)

 #### Supported Databases
 * [RethinkDB](https://github.com/rethinkdb/rethinkdb) - Fully Supported